JuanFMontesinos/Acappella-YNet/README.md

 # Training / Using DEV code
 ### Training
 The most difficult part is to prepare the dataset as everything is builded upon a very specific format.
+Download the code and set your dataset paths at `config>dataset_paths.json`
 To run training:
 `python run.py -m model_name --workname experiment_name --arxiv_path directory_of_experiments --pretrained_from path_pret_weights`
 You can inspect the argparse at `default.py`>`argparse_default`.